carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 custom directive is transformed into a call to a `print*` and a `parse*` method when generating the C++ code for the format.
-The `UserDirective` is an identifier used as a suffix to these two calls, i.e., `custom<MyDirective>(...)` would result in calls to `parseMyDirective` and `printMyDirective` wihtin the parser and printer respectively. `Params` may be any combination of variables (i.e. Attribute, Operand, Successor, etc.), type directives, and `attr-dict`.
+The `UserDirective` is an identifier used as a suffix to these two calls, i.e., `custom<MyDirective>(...)` would result in calls to `parseMyDirective` and `printMyDirective` within the parser and printer respectively. `Params` may be any combination of variables (i.e. Attribute, Operand, Successor, etc.), type directives, and `attr-dict`.
 The type directives must refer to a variable, but that variable need not also